Omeprazole

 Omeprazole 20mg Capsules | £6.99 | £9.99 | £16.49 |

-What is omeprazole?
+What is Omeprazole?

-Omeprazole is used to treat symptoms of acid reflux (including silent reflux), indigestion, and heartburn.
-It can also be used to treat and manage stomach ulcers and is also used as part of a treatment therapy to treat stomach infections caused by the bacteria Helicobacter Pylori.
-Omeprazole can also be used to reduce the chances of stomach irritation if you are taking non-steroidal anti-inflammatories such as naproxen and ibuprofen.
+Omeprazole 20mg is used to treat symptoms of acid reflux (including silent reflux), indigestion, and heartburn.
+These stomach acid tablets can also be used to treat and manage stomach ulcers and as part of a treatment therapy to treat stomach infections caused by the bacteria Helicobacter Pylori.
+Omeprazole can reduce the chances of stomach irritation too if you are taking non-steroidal anti-inflammatories such as naproxen and ibuprofen.

 Omeprazole works by reducing the amount of acid that the stomach produces.
 The stomach is lined with proton pumps, which have the job of secreting stomach acid to help with digestion.
-Omeprazole blocks the action of the proton pumps, so that less acid is produced.
+Omeprazole blocks the action of the proton pump, so that less acid is produced.
 This reduces symptoms of acid reflux and heartburn.

 Omeprazole 10mg